geerma/GamblingGoAway/README.md

-# Gambling Go away
+# Gambling Go Away

 Welcome to our project "Gambling Go Away" for LaunchHacks 2022.
+Click [here](https://gambling-go-away.vercel.app/) to access the website.

+## Demo Video
+Check out a video presentation and live demo [here](https://www.youtube.com/watch?v=xJaPZraCuUY).

 ## Inspiration
 Covid resulted in many unwanted effects, however one effect not commonly discussed is how covid led to a rise in gambling addictions.
 Our inspiration revolved around helping those who struggle with gambling and who had their support/help taken away by covid.
 Our goal was to create an application that could help those struggling with gambling by allowing them a place where they could get the same thrill but without the adverse effect of losing money.
 A place where they could reach out to others in the support group for help.